farhanreynaldo/datascienceforbusiness/README.md

-# datascienceforbusiness
+# Data Science For Business Case Study

-Data Science for Business Case Study
+This project aimed to predict `loan status` feature.